Dr Volker W. Framenau

 University of Western Australia

-My research focuses on documenting the biodiversity of the Australian terrestrial invertebrate fauna, in particular wolf spiders (Lycosidae), orb-weaving spiders (Araneidae) and trapdoor spiders (Mygalomorphae).
-In addition, my research portfolio includes the taxonomy and systematics of the terrestrial short-range endemic fauna of Western Australia, which includes in particular mygalomorph spiders, schizomids, pseudoscorpions, millipedes, molluscs and other groups with species distributions of less than 10,000sqkm.
+I am a Research Fellow at the Harry Butler Institute, Murdoch University (Perth, Australia) studying biosecurity and quarantine issues in relation to terrestrial invertebrates.
+Other research focuses on documenting the biodiversity of the Australian terrestrial invertebrate fauna, in particular wolf spiders (Lycosidae), orb-weaving spiders (Araneidae) and mouse spiders (Actinopodidae).
+In addition, my research portfolio includes the taxonomy and systematics of the terrestrial and troglodytic short-range endemic fauna of Western Australia, which includes in particular mygalomorph spiders, schizomids, pseudoscorpions, millipedes, molluscs and other groups with species distributions of less than 10,000 sqkm.
 Short- (or narrow) range endemics are of particular conservation interest due to their high vulnerability following habitat disturbance.

 Particular Research Projects

-- The systematics of (West) Australian trapdoor spiders (Mygalomorphae) (in collaboration with Barbara Y. Main, University of Western Australia)
+• The systematics of mouse spiders (Actinopodidae) (in collaboration with D. Harms, University of Hamburg)

 Study Opportunities